schibsted/sdk-js-event-tracking/README.md

 ##### Generated objects

-`object` - Where the event originated.
+`object` as `'primary'` - Where the event originated.
 In this case, the form.

-`result` - The result of the event.
+`result` as `'secondary'` - The result of the event.
 In this case, a new comment.

 ##### Extra parameter suggestions